-In 2009, the Friends were recognized with one of five national awards for excellence with the Baker & Taylor award, awarded annually by the Association of Library Trustees, Advocates, Friends and Foundations (ALTAFF) to library friends groups for outstanding efforts to promote and support their libraries.
+In 2009, the Friends were recognized with one of five national awards for excellence--the Baker & Taylor award, given annually by the Association of Library Trustees, Advocates, Friends and Foundations (ALTAFF) to library friends groups for outstanding efforts to promote and support their libraries.
 The Friends were recognized for advocacy efforts which resulted in $860,000 of additional funding for the library.

 To educate city officials The Friends, beginning in April 2009, began sending out monthly “NewsFlashes” to the Mayor and City Council members.
 These “NewsFlashes” were one-page monthly emails, focused on the following topics:

 Board member Sarel Rowe speaking at a Seattle City Council Budget Hearing.